The Benefits of Therapists Joining Insurance Panels vs. Benefits of Being a Private Pay Therapist

 Can I Leave an Insurance Panel?

 No matter which payment model you decide to go with, it doesn’t have to be a permanent decision.
-You can leave an insurance panel if you realize later on that it isn’t working well for you, or if you want to move your business in a different direction.
+You can leave an insurance panel if you realize later on that it isn’t working well for you.
+You might also want to move your business in a different direction.

 You'll probably need to follow-up regularly on your application.